The Top 100 Foods High In Polyphenols

 Containing a decent supply of polyphenolic compounds, almonds are particularly high in hydroxybenzoic acid.

-Researchers believe hydroxybenzoic acids may potentially have beneficial effects for cardiovascular health (51).
+Researchers believe hydroxybenzoic acids may potentially have beneficial effects for cardiovascular health, although more research is needed (51).

 41. Black Grape (169 mg per 100g)